2023 Budget

 I am hopeful that there will be provincial funding for childcare, however if there were ever any reserves for child development in the future would be amazing!
 Even for children summer camps paid by the city.

-Joanne Gawler asked about 1 year ago
+Joanne Gawler asked over 1 year ago

 Hi Joanne,